Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* The user needs to be registered
+* The user and the invited collaborators need to be registered
 * The user needs to know the email/username of the people they will invite